Create flag variations

 Describes flag variations and how to create them in Optimizely Feature Experimentation.

 A flag variation is a reusable group of flag variable values (also called remote feature configuration or remote variables) that let you avoid hard coding values in your code.
-Instead of waiting for a deployment, you can group them in a flag variation, then update them remotely in the Optimizely application.
+Instead of waiting for a deployment, you can group them in a flag variation and then update them remotely in the Optimizely Experimentation application.

-Flag variables must be created before assigning them to a variation.
+You must create variables in the flag before assigning them to a variation.

 Note